atlassian-labs/data-center-terraform/docs/docs/userguide/configuration/CONFIGURATION.md

 A fully qualified domain name uses the following format: `<product>.<environment-name>.<domain-name>`.
 For example `bamboo.staging.mydomain.com`.

-!!! warning "Removing domain from deployment"

-    Removing the domain name to revert to an insecure connection is not possible after the environment has been deployed (see below).

 !!! tip "Ingress controller"

     If a domain name is defined, Terraform will create a [nginx-ingress controller](https://kubernetes.github.io/ingress-nginx/) in the EKS cluster that will provide access to the application via the domain name.